-Join Yeuda Ben-Atar for an in-depth discussion in this video Editing clips, part of Up and Running with Ableton Live 9.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Editing clips, part of Learning Ableton Live 9.

 Editing clips in the Arrangement view is simple and efficient.
 We can simply drag the clips to make them longer or shorter.
 We can highlight a specific section in the clip and drag it to only crop that section.
 I'm going to hit Command+Z to undo.
 If you can't highlight, because you don't have any room, you can unfold the track and then highlight and drag.
 You can also click anywhere and place the play bar, go to Edit, and click Split or Command+E or Ctrl+E. Nice.
 Command+Z.